olamideetimiri/terraform-aws-multi-az-webapp/README.md

 During instance startup, EC2 retrieves these values using the AWS CLI and injects them into the application environment.

-This avoids hardcoding credentials in the application code or Terraform configuration and enables centralized secrets management.
+This avoids hardcoding credentials in the application code or Terraform configuration and enables centralised secrets management.

 ---